Adaptive Cholesky Gaussian Processes: Conclusions

 \subsubsection{Acknowledgements}

-We are grateful for the valuable feedback of all anonymous reviewers who saw the different iterations of this article.
+Shout-out to Damien Garreau for a substantial amount of suggestions for this paper.
+Further, we are grateful for the valuable feedback of all anonymous reviewers who saw the different iterations of this article.

-This work was funded in part by the Novo Nordisk Foundation through the Center for Basic Machine Learning Research in Life Science (NNF20OC0062606).
-It also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research, innovation programme (757360), from a research grant (15334) from VILLUM FONDEN, from the Danish Ministry of Education and Science, and from Digital Pilot Hub and Skylab Digital.
+This work was funded in part by the Novo Nordisk Foundation through the Center for Basic Machine Learning Research in Life Science (NNF20OC0062606, NNF20OC0065611).
+It also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research, innovation programme (757360), from a research grant (15334, 42062) from VILLUM FONDEN, from the Danish Ministry of Education and Science, and from Digital Pilot Hub and Skylab Digital.
+The authors acknowledge the Pioneer Centre for AI, DNRF grant P1. \FloatBarrier{}